rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 Tags: Python, IPython Notebook, DICOM, VTK, ITK, SimpleITK, Medical Image Processing, Image Segmentation
 Categories: Image Processing, Visualization, VTK

 In this post I will demonstrate SimpleITK, an abstraction layer over the ITK library, to segment/label the white and gray matter from an MRI dataset.
 I will start with an intro on what SimpleITK is, what it can do, and how to install it.
-The tutorial will include loading a DICOM file-series, image smoothing/denoizing, region-growing image filters, binary hole filling, as well as visualization tricks.
+The tutorial will include loading a DICOM file-series, image smoothing/denoising, region-growing image filters, binary hole filling, as well as visualization tricks.

 ---

 # Introduction
-I think that by this point you've had enough of [VTK](http://www.vtk.org/) and its obscure, bordering on the occult, inner-workings.
+I think that by this point you may've had enough of [VTK](http://www.vtk.org/) and its obscure, bordering on the occult, inner-workings.
 I admit that the topics I covered so far were not that much about visualization but mostly about 'secondary' functionality of VTK.
 However, information and examples on the former can be found with relative ease and I've posted a few such links in this [early post about IPython & VTK](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/).

 Today I'll be branching off and talking about its cousin, the [Insight Segmentation and Registration Toolkit (ITK)](http://www.itk.org/), a library created by the same fine folk as [VTK](http://www.vtk.org/), i.e., [Kitware](http://www.kitware.com/), but which focuses on image processing.